Student Arts Orgs

 A group of students excited about sustaining a contact improv community at Carleton.
 We hold frequent open contact jams, exchanges with nearby contact improv groups and support each other in exploring and developing our contact improvisation practice.

-The Carleton Graphic provides a fun and open space for Carleton students to display their artistic and literary talents, through the publication of a comics anthology four to five times a term.
+The Carleton Graphic provides a fun and open space for Carleton students to display their artistic and literary talents through the publication of a comics anthology three times a term.

 F.I.S.H. is devoted to developing the art of thumbing one's nose at gravity.
 All skill levels are welcome.
 Come explore all aspects of the art as well as contribute to new performance pieces focused on advanced technical juggling, movement, and maybe even some theater.
 Opportunities for performance, community service, and fun abound.

-The Rugcutters bring Lindy Hop dancing and culture to the entire Carleton community by offering lessons, workshops, weekly dances, and excursions up to the Cities and beyond.
+The Rugcutters bring Lindy Hop dancing and culture to the Carleton community by offering lessons, workshops, weekly Monday night dances, and excursions up to the Cities and beyond.

 Carleton's oldest all male a cappella group.
 We're a group of between 8 and 12 guys who sing songs with genres ranging from traditional to pop rock, and give concerts at Carleton and other exotic locales throughout Minnesota.